lenlin09/band-mcp-server/README.md

 # Build the project
 make build

-# Config Claude desktop with this json
+# Config MCP client with this json
 {
   "mcpServers": {
     "band-mcp-server": {